rahama21/PerformanceTest/README.md

 I’ve completed performance test on frequently used API for test App.

-50 Concurrent Request with 10 Loop Count; Avg TPS for Total Samples is 309.56 And Total Concurrent API requested: 300
+50 Concurrent Request with 10 Loop Count; Avg TPS for Total Samples is 309.56 And Total Concurrent API requested: 300.

 500 Concurrent Request with 10 Loop Count; Avg TPS for Total Samples is 1449.09 And Total Concurrent API requested: 3000.

-While executed 500 concurrent request found 6 request Non HTTP response code and error rate is 0.20%
+While executed 500 concurrent request found 6 request Non HTTP response code and error rate is 0.20%.

 # Summary

-Server can handle almost concurrent 2700 API call with almost zero (0) error rate
+Server can handle almost concurrent 2700 API call with almost zero (0) error rate.

 # Installation :